everycure-org/matrix/docs/src/FAQ/common_errors.md

 This error indicates that you have not added your user to the docker group.
 One solution to fix this is to run the following:
 ```
+# Create a 'docker' group where members are allowed to interact with the Docker daemon w/o sudo
 sudo groupadd docker

+# Add your user to the group
 sudo usermod -aG docker ${USER}

+# Refresh group membership (alternatively you can quit WSL (`wsl --shutdown`) and and re-open WSL terminal)
 su -s ${USER}

-# To test if the following worked
+# To test if it worked
 docker run hello-world
 ```
-If the hello-world container works, then you have successfully added your user to the group.
+If the hello-world container works, then you have successfully added your user to the group, and now you should have correct permissions to interact with docker.
 However if the error persists after that, you might want to modify the permissions of the docker socket directly.
 The following command gives the owner of the docker group members read and write access, ensuring that only user who owns the file and members of the docker group can communicate with the docker daemon.
 ```
 sudo chmod 660 /var/run/docker.sock
 ```
+Note that these permissions might reset when Docker or WSL is restarted, and you may need to reapply them.